Living the expat dream

 With this in mind, and taking an interesting, ‘side look’ at the issue, I have recently taken time to further understand the reasons why many of those Britons who have already moved overseas wouldn’t consider returning back ‘home.’

-The results revealed that the majority of expats – most of whom moved to their adopted countries for a better lifestyle, warmer climate, a lower cost of living and/or job opportunities, would only move back to Britain in dire circumstances, such as severe financial difficulties or chronic poor health.
+The results revealed that the majority of expats – most of whom moved to their adopted countries for a better lifestyle, warmer climate, a lower cost of living and/or career opportunities, would only move back to Britain in forced circumstances, such as severe financial difficulties, local economic issues or chronic poor health.

 Improved lifestyle and enhanced career